UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 people, trying to figure out what to do.
 The work I ended up doing came out of an elevator conversation with my boss.
-We were going to be working on a single-processor machine, and there was no need for the kind of work that I had been doing.
-But it was going to be extremely fast, and it was going to need multiple levels of caches.
+We were going to be working on a single-processor machine, and there was no need for the [kind of work that I had been doing.
+But it was going to be extremely fast, and it was going to need multi[ple levels of caches.
 The question was, how should those caches be structured?
 The idea is that you have different levels of memories: the closer they are to the processor, the faster they are and the more expensive they are, while plain old memory is far away and slow.
 So how do you structure them, and how fast are they?
-You can't build a whole bunch \of the fastest caches\, because it is too expensive.
+You can't build a whole bunch \[of the fastest caches\], because it is too expensive.

-The way they’d figured this out in the past was to simulate it.
-The problem was that the huge caches we could build could hold much more data than was available \for simulation tests\.
+The way they’d figured this out in the past was to simulat[e it.
+The problem was that the huge caches we could build could hold much more data than was available \[for simulation tests\].
 At that time they just tacked small data sets together to get a lot of data, but the result did not represent reality.
-In addition, the current data collection mechanisms didn't allow us to get full data for multiple programs simultaneously running.
+In addition, the current data collection mechanisms didn't allow us to get full data for ]($bfikeyppqbfwu)multiple programs simultaneously running.

 David Wall and I came up with a way of collecting real traces from real,